Skip to content(if available)orjump to list(if available)

 josephwegner

 But I am actually interested in the economics!
-The author mentions sending his designs out to a factory - I would expect this is astonishingly expensive for a single prototype!
+The author mentions sending her designs out to a factory - I would expect this is astonishingly expensive for a single prototype!
 Wouldn’t that be thousands of dollars?
 Is anyone familiar how to get good factory-made parts like this at DIY budgets?

 Not that that takes away from the article at all.
 This project has many merits, and although cost may not be one of them, it’s still interesting!